 Conduct trustee evaluations to gauge board member satisfaction.
 Keeping them involved and holding them accountable through a systematic evaluation is a key driver in trustee retention.

-5. Get out of the
+5. Get out of the board room, together.

 Conduct board retreats and outings so individuals develop rapport and feel comfortable challenging one another.
 This is key to a high-functioning governance team.
 A little fun can go a long way.